 In addition to their work at Stringbean Design, Gino and Kathy have also worked as in-house designers.
 They each collaborated on various multi-disciplinary campaigns.

-In 2019, they both began teaching Design courses at the University of the Fraser Valley.
+In 2019, they both started teaching Design courses at the University of the Fraser Valley.
 One of Gino's achievements at UFV was developing and facilitating a Experiential Design course for the Stave Lake Recreational Area Wayfinding project.
 His students won an award in 2020 for their outstanding work.

 Despite their separate career paths, Gino and Kathy continue to collaborate on special projects under the Stringbean Design banner.